Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Set Environment variables:

-(`gp env` is to make the enviroment variable persist when gitpod is restarted)
+`gp env` is to make the enviroment variable persist when gitpod is restarted.

 ```
 export HONEYCOMB_API_KEY="Your API Key from the created environment"